 As you can see, ransomware attacks are extremely dangerous.
-Therefore, these statistics will give IT professionals an idea on the state of this industry in 2021:
+Therefore, these statistics will give IT professionals an idea of the state of this industry in 2023:

 Unfortunately, while it is possible to recover from a ransomware attack, the recovery is not always successful.
 The company brand is typically damaged, and the data might even be corrupted following the attack:

 13. From a survey conducted with 1,263 companies, 80% of companies who paid a ransom payment experienced another attack soon after.
 And, 46% of those who had gotten access to their data found that most of it was corrupted.
 (Cybereason, 2021)

 14. 32% of organizations whose data was encrypted in 2021 paid ransom to get their data back.
 (Sophos, 2021)

 15. According to a Global Security Attitude Survey, 66% of respondents’ organizations suffered at least one ransomware attack in 2021.
 (Crowdstrike, 2021)